MicrosoftDocs/visualstudio-docs/docs/containers/overview.md

 ::: moniker-end

 > [!NOTE]
-> Docker's licensing requirements are different in different versions of Docker Desktop.
-Refer to the Docker documentation to understand what the licensing requirements are for using Docker for development in your situation.
+> Docker's licensing requirements can change with different versions of Docker Desktop.
+Refer to the [Docker documentation](https://docs.docker.com/subscription/) to understand what the current licensing requirements are for using your version of Docker Desktop for development in your situation.

 ### Adding Docker support